If you would like to write and submit a guest article to Writers’ Treasure for potential publication, that’s great. Thanks for considering!

 At Writers’ Treasure, I focus on high-quality articles that offers strong value and solutions to problems for my readers.
 My readers rely on me to accept only the best of the best.

-- This is a creative writing blog.
+- This is a writing blog which imparts knowledge on many writing disciplines to readers.
 As such, posts need to be well-written and demonstrate good command of language, grammar, punctuation, clarity, style and tone.
 Run your content through a spell check, and try to catch all the typos.
 Even after that, it’s best to manually proofread for those contextual spelling errors.
 As for grammar check, don’t even get me started – please don’t rely on automation.